javalosp/advanced_programming/Lecture_9/Lecture_9_Quiz.md

 - [ ] c).
 The loop will execute sequentially because reductions do not work with parallelism.
 - [ ] d).
 The loop will generate compilation errors.

-#### Which of the following is a common pitfall when parallelizing code with OpenMP?
+#### Which of the following is a common pitfall when parallelising code with OpenMP?
 - [ ] a).
 Not using enough threads.
 - [x] b).
 Creating too many critical sections, which can reduce parallel efficiency.
 - [ ] c).
 Forgetting to include the omp.h header file.